 In January this year Glenn and Bob Hobman spent two intense weeks sourcing raft building material, moving what remained of our bamboo supply to the protected lagoon at Oeseli, signing on a local crew, and generally setting up the infrastructure for later in the year.
 Barth van der Geer couldn’t make the trip and would have been intrigued by Glenn Marshall’s sea drifting devices to measure the currents in the Timor Sea.
 Miraculously he got a professional model through Indonesian Customs (Bea dan Cukai) at Bali’s Ngurah Rai Airport and we put together two more from bamboo, and bits and pieces before launching them with rocks below to keep them submerged and upright and a GPS device on top to record their hourly progress.
 One survived for two weeks and its activity out there on the Timor Sea is enlightening and bewildering at the same time.

-At Oeseli Bob was reunited with the local fishermen who built The First Mariners raft 20 years ago and began experimenting with the ephemeral issue of the raft’s various sail possibilities. but spent more time thinking about it.
+At Oeseli Bob was reunited with the local fishermen who built The First Mariners raft 20 years ago and began experimenting with the ephemeral issue of the raft’s various sail possibilities.
 The Wallaceans were advanced sea people to be able to accomplish what they did.
 Realistically, moving a large and hardly nimble raft laden with passengers, food, water requires something more than a paddle to move and control it.
 We say that it would be almost vacuous to imagine even stoneage people not having some kind of system to take advantage of a following wind.

 So far our experiments are focused on very large palm fronds.
 The stitching needle is from 40,000BP and weaving fibres belongs to the Neolithic.
 Hopefully our imagination will produce a ‘non-sail sail’ before we set out on the long haul to Australia in February.